 Direct Access.
 You have “direct access” to providers when you do not need a referral or preapproval for a service.
 You always have direct access to emergency and urgent services.
 See the charts below for services that are direct access and do not need a referral or preapproval.

 Physical health benefits.
 See below for a list of medical benefits that are available to you at no cost.
+Look at the “Amount, duration and scope” column to see how many times you can get each service for free.
 [CCO Name] will coordinate services for free if you need help.

 [CCO: Complete chart as is appropriate for your services/benefits.]